vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-use-custom-rules.md

 - **Edit details** – opens the function side pane to allow you to edit details about the function (except folder names for Sentinel functions)
 - **Delete** – deletes the function

+## (Preview) Use arg() function
+Preview customers can use the *arg()* operator to query across deployed Azure resources like subscriptions, virtual machines, CPU, storage, and the like.
+Read [Create alerts with Azure REsource Graph and Log Analytics](/azure/governance/resource-graph/alerts-query-quickstart?tabs=azure-resource-graph) for more details.

 ## Use saved queries